ruediste/btrbck/README.md

 stream is not included in the set of synced streams.

 ## Development
 The unit tests expect `/data/tmp` to reside on a btrfs file system.
-Due to a bug in `btrfs-progs`, the root of the file system has to be mounted directly.
+Due to a bug in `btrfs-tools`, the root of the file system has to be mounted directly.
 Subvolume mounts do not work for send/receive.